arcticlcc/dmplanner/resources/doc/Home.md

 ###Select a Section to get started.

+---

+All the documentation in the DMPlanner is written using *Markdown*.
-This doc was rendered from a [markdown file](resources/doc/Home.md).
+This doc was rendered from this [markdown file](resources/doc/Home.md).

+---

 This is intended as a quick reference and showcase.
 For more complete info, see [John Gruber's original spec](http://daringfireball.net/projects/markdown/) and the [Github-flavored Markdown info page](http://github.github.com/github-flavored-markdown/).

 This content was *borrowed* from [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

+---

 ##### Table of Contents
 [Headers](#headers)